Bizuuu/JS-UI-DOM-Teamwork/documentation.md

 If you want to **shoot** your enemy, do it with the **down arrow key** / **S**.

 ### The asteroids level
-Yes, these two are usually great save mankind, but not today!
+Yes, these two are usually great at saving mankind, but not today!
 They are so obsessed with their little competion that they forgot all about saving people, heroism and stuff...
 A huge meteor shower is comming towards the Earth and it's too late to do anything now.
 All they have to do is to save themselves by avoiding the meteors.

 ![alt game screenshot](http://prikachi.com/images/589/8270589I.png "Jumping/shooting level")